 The Group promotes environmental awareness among employees and encourages them to work with a "paperless" approach, such as using electronic communication for general office operation, storing information of employees, clients and suppliers with electronic files, confirming and processing guest room reservation through online platform or electronically.
 We also encourage our staff to apply double-sided printing to reduce paper usage and wastage, and switch off idling lighting, personal computer and other devices.
-During the Reporting Period, the Group's electricity consumption decreased 4% as compared to the same period of previous year.
+During the Reporting Period, the Group's electricity consumption decreased by 6% (2017: decreased by 4%) as compared to the same period of previous year.